 (b) subject to subsection (2), must register the adoptee’s birth in accordance with the information provided under section 78 of that Act.

+(2A) On receipt of a notice under section 32(1) of the Surrogacy Act 2008 in relation to the making or discharge of a parentage order about a child whose birth is registered in another State, the Registrar —

+(a) must send a copy of the notice to the relevant registering authority; and

+(b) subject to subsection (2), must register the child’s birth in accordance with the information provided under section 32 of that Act.

-(2) The Registrar is not required to register a birth under subsection (1) if —
+(2) The Registrar is not required to register a birth under subsection (1) or (2A) if —

 (a) the birth is registered under a corresponding law; and

-(b) information about the adoption order, or the discharge of the adoption order, as is applicable in the case, is registered under a corresponding law.
+(b) information about the adoption order or parentage order, or the discharge of the adoption order or parentage order, as is applicable in the case, is registered under a corresponding law.

-(3) If a birth is to be registered under subsection (1) but some of the information required to register the birth is not available, the Registrar may endorse the birth registration to the effect that the information was not available when the birth was registered.
+(3) If a birth is to be registered under subsection (1) or (2A) but some of the information required to register the birth is not available, the Registrar may endorse the birth registration to the effect that the information was not available when the birth was registered.

-26. Registration of interstate adoption order, or interstate discharge of adoption order, if adoptee’s birth registered in this State
+[Section 25 amended by No. 47 of 2008 s.
+52.]

+26. Order in other State: birth registered in WA

-If —
+(1) If —

-(a) an adoption order is made or discharged under a law in force in another State; and
+(a) an adoption order or parentage order is made or discharged under a law in force in another State; and

 (b) the order was made or discharged in relation to a person whose birth is registered under this Act,